tomaspcosta/temperature-currency-converter/README.md

 # Temperature and Currency Conversion Application

 ## **Overview**
-This is a Python-based application that provides temperature and currency conversion functionalities via a user-friendly console menu.
+This is a Python-based application that provides temperature and currency conversion functionalities with a console menu.

 ---